planetarysoftware/TSC/Project-Lifecycle.md

 ## Lifecycle

 The TSC shall encourage new Projects and innovation in the community.
-New Projects enter the ASC Software Organization through a [Proposal](#Proposal).
+New Projects enter the Planetary Software Organization through a [Proposal](#Proposal).

-The project should be considered mature and have a history of releases before applying to enter the foundation.
+The project should be considered mature and have a history of releases before applying to enter.

 ## Top-Level Project and Working Group Requirements